temporalio/documentation/docs/python/how-to-define-workflow-return-values-in-python.md

   - python
 ---

-Workflow Definition can return the results of a Workflow.
+A Workflow Definition can return the results of a Workflow.

 To return the results of a Workflow Definition, use either [`start_workflow()`](https://python.temporal.io/temporalio.client.client#start_workflow) or [`execute_workflow()`](https://python.temporal.io/temporalio.client.client#execute_workflow) asynchronous methods.